DevEnv-94/logging_project/README.md

     * Are all user sessions when accessing web resources safe?

+    * Determine the average number of active containers per month

     * Determine the average lifetime of a single container.

     * identify anomalies, if any exist.